decretist/Dissertation/Chapter2/chapter2.md

 [^25]: D.16 c.11. *Decretum Gratiani*, First Recension, edition in
 progress.
 Anders Winroth, 3/21/2017. p.32, l.7-9.

-[^26]: Ambrose, Augustine, Gregory the Great, and Jerome were formally recognized as doctors by Boniface VIII in 1298 in the *Liber* *Sextus*, VI 3.22, *Gloriosus Deus in sanctis suis* in *De reliquiis et veneratione sanctorum* (edF 2.1059-1060).
+[^26]: Ambrose, Jerome, Augustine, and Gregory the Great were formally recognized as doctors by Boniface VIII in 1298 in the *Liber* *Sextus*, VI 3.22, *Gloriosus Deus in sanctis suis* in *De reliquiis et veneratione sanctorum* (edF 2.1059-1060).
 Leo the Great